 Advise patients to maintain good oral hygiene during treatment with Prolia and to inform their dentist prior to dental procedures that they are receiving Prolia.
 Patients should inform their physician or dentist if they experience persistent pain and/or slow healing of the mouth or jaw after dental surgery [see WARNINGS AND PRECAUTIONS].

-Advise patients to seek prompt medical attention if signs or symptoms of hypersensitivity reactions occur [see CONTRAINDICATIONS].
+Advise patients to seek prompt medical attention if signs or symptoms of hypersensitivity reactions occur.
+Advise patients who have had signs or symptoms of systemic hypersensitivity reactions that they should not receive denosumab (Prolia or Xgeva) [see WARNINGS AND PRECAUTIONS, CONTRAINDICATIONS].

 Advise patients that Prolia is contraindicated in women who are pregnant and may cause fetal harm [see CONTRAINDICATIONS, Use in Specific Populations].